 SUGGESTED: Affordable MIPS Cycling Helmets

-An inner-city bicycle courier who wears a helmet all day every working day can’t really be compared to someone who only wears their helmet once a week for a short Sunday afternoon cycle.
+Therefore, comparing the durability of helmets between individuals with differing usage patterns is not meaningful.
+For instance, an urban bike courier who wears a helmet for several hours each working day cannot be compared to someone who uses their helmet once a week for a short Sunday afternoon ride.

 When To Replace A Bike Helmet